wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Come up with more examples of useful Computational Inductive Types.
-- Why not allow Overlapping and Order-Independent Patterns in CITs?
-- Investigate Computation Coinductive Types (for both negative and positive coinductive types).
+- Investigate Computational Coinductive Types (for both negative and positive coinductive types).

 ### [Higher Inductive Types](Induction/HIT) <a id="higher-inductive-types"></a> [↩](#toc)